Julio Santa Cruz: Nacional Asunción

 Santa Cruz made his first appearance in all competitions for Nacional during the 2014 Copa Libertadores.
 Santa Cruz, who had been issued the number #29 for the 2014 season, was substituted onto the field in the 89th minute for Julián Benítez in a 3–1 away group stage defeat against Colombia's Independiente Santa Fe on 11 February 2014.

 On 16 February 2014, Santa Cruz made his first and full league debut for Nacional in the 2014 Paraguayan Primera División season, playing a full 90 minutes of a 3–0 home victory against Sportivo Luqueño.

-Four days later, Santa Cruz featured as a second-half substitute in Nacional's second Copa Libertadores group stage fixture, a 1–0 home victory against Venezuela club Zamora on 20 February 2014.
+Four days later, Santa Cruz featured as a second-half substitute in Nacional's second Copa Libertadores group stage fixture, a 1–0 home victory against Venezuelan club Zamora on 20 February 2014.

 His first goal for Nacional came in the 71st minute of a 2–1 home victory against Sol de America on 31 March 2014.
 The ball had been crossed toward Santa Cruz inside the 18-yard box area who headed the ball across the face of goal into the net to win the match for Nacional.

 Santa Cruz scored his second league goal for Nacional in a 4–0 away victory against Club Guaraní 26 April 2014.
 Santa Cruz had converted a penalty kick from the spot in the 70th minute.